What are the rules regarding hardship withdrawals from my 401k?

 - Purchase of an employee's principal residence.

 - Payment of college tuition and related educational costs such as room and board for the next 12 months for you, your spouse, dependents, or children who are no longer dependents.

 - Payments necessary to prevent eviction of you from your home, or foreclosure on the mortgage of your principal residence.

 - Beginning on January 1, 2006, you will also be able to make a hardship withdrawal for funeral expenses and repair of a primary residence.

-Hardship withdrawals are subject to income tax and, if your are not at least 59½ years of age, the 10% withdrawal penalty.
+Hardship withdrawals are subject to income tax and, if you are not at least 59½ years of age, the 10% withdrawal penalty.
 You do not have to pay the withdrawal amount back.

-For more detail information and other resourese, read this item: 401k Hardship Withdrawals - An Overview
+For more detailed information and other resources, read this item: 401k Hardship Withdrawals - An Overview

 The information provided here is intended to help you understand the general issue and does not constitute any tax, investment or legal advice.
 Consult your financial, tax or legal advisor regarding your own unique situation and your company's benefits representative for rules specific to your plan.